drmonkeyninja/cakephp-inline-css/readme.md

 ## Installation

-This plugin can be installed using Composer:-
+This plugin should be installed using Composer:-

 ```
-composer require drmonkeyninja/cakephp-address
+composer require drmonkeyninja/cakephp-inline-css
 ```

-Alternatively copy the plugin to your app/Plugin directory and rename the plugin's directory 'InlineCss'.

 Then add the following line to your bootstrap.php to load the plugin.